-The Israelites were gathered together on the bank of the Jordan River.
-For the last forty years, God had miraculously provided for their every need and He had done everything for them.
-He went before them as a cloud by day, and a pillar of fire by night (Exodus 13:21).
-He parted the red sea so they could cross safely (Exodus 14:21).
-He fed them mana from heaven for forty years, and even their clothing did not wear out (Nehemiah 9:21).
-God had done it all until then, but from here on they were going to be working together.
-To take the promised land, the Israelites were going to have to fight for it, city by city.
-God told Joshua 'Every place that you set your foot, I will give you' (Joshua 1:3) but Joshua died before they took it all (Judges 1:1).
-Every place they did not set their foot, was not given to them.
+In the book of Joshua, the Israelites were gathered together on the bank of the Jordan River.
+For the last forty years, God had miraculously provided for their every need, and He had done everything for them.
+He went before them as a cloud by day and a pillar of fire by night (Exodus 13:21).
+The Lord parted the Red Sea so they could cross safely (Exodus 14:21).
+He fed them manna from heaven for forty years and gave them water from rocks.
+Even their clothing did not wear out (Nehemiah 9:21).
+God had done everything for them until then, but from now on, they were going to be working together.

+In order to take the Promised Land, the Israelites were going to have to fight for it city by city.
+God told Joshua, "Every place that you set your foot, I will give you" (Joshua 1:3), but Joshua died before they took it all (Judges 1:1).
+Every place they did not set their foot was not given to them.

-God worked with the Israelites as they took their promised land.
+God worked with the Israelites as they took their Promised Land.
 He rained hailstones down on some of their enemies (Joshua 10:11) and sent hornets after others (Joshua 24:12).
 He will work with us as well to take back our land.

 The enemies we face, like addictions, will do anything to stay just as theirs did.
 The Gibeonites lied to the Israelite leaders and got them to sign a treaty of peace.
 The Israelites did not inquire of God but followed their own judgment (Joshua 9:14).
 Your enemies will lie to you and tell you that it is harmless, in order to stay.
 But you can't hold hands with the destroyer and expect good things to come from it.